sagemath/sagewiki_to_gh-2022-10-10/msri07/abstracts.md

 far and actively solicit input from the audience (I'll buy coffee for the person who suggests the best alternative to the current name).

----- /!\ '''Edit conflict - other version:''' ----
-== Maza-Xie -- Component-level Parallelization of Triangular Decompositions ==
-[http://www.csd.uwo.ca/~moreno/ Moreno Maza and Xie (Western Ontario)]

- We discuss the parallelization of algorithms for solving polynomial systems symbolically by way of triangular decompositions.
-We introduce a component-level parallelism for which the number of processors in use depends on the geometry of the solution set of the input system.
-Our long term goal is to achieve an efficient multi-level parallelism: coarse grained (component) level for tasks computing geometric objects in the solution sets, and medium/fine grained level for polynomial arithmetic such as GCD/resultant computation within each task.

-        Component-level parallelism belongs to the class of dynamic irregular parallel applications, which leads us to address the following questions: How to discover and use geometrical information, at an early stage of the solving process, that would be favorable to component-level parallel execution and load balancing?
-How to use this level of parallel execution to effectively eliminate unnecessary computations?
-What implementation mechanisms are feasible?

-        We report on the effectiveness of the approaches that we have applied, including "modular methods", "solving by decreasing order of dimension", "task cost estimation for guided scheduling".
-We have realized a preliminary implementation on a SMP using multiprocessed parallelism in Aldor and shared memory segments for data communication.
-Our experimentation shows promising speedups for some well-know problems.
-We expect that this speedup would add a multiple factor to the speedup of medium/fine grained level parallelization as parallel GCD/resultant computations.

----- /!\ '''Edit conflict - your version:''' ----
 == Maza-Xie -- Component-level Parallelization of Triangular Decompositions ==
 [http://www.csd.uwo.ca/~moreno/ Moreno Maza and Xie (Western Ontario)]